Game

 2. Food cards are scattered face down, opposite the paired learner teams.

-3. Teacher times the activity, allowing 1 to 3 minutes to complete the task.
+3. The instructor times the activity, allowing 1 to 3 minutes to complete the task.

 5. The second partner repeats selecting a card, naming the food group, and high-five.